-- Press the shutter button (if you want to shoot a snapshot) or [●] (Movie) (if you want to shoot a movie). - About three seconds after you press the shutter button or [●] (Movie) button, the camera will go into standby.
-This will cause the self-timer icon "●" to change from flashing to blue. - 9.
-Facing the camera, move your hand or perform some other movement in the vicinity of the (start self-timer) icon on the monitor screen.
+- 8. Press the shutter button (if you want to shoot a snapshot) or[●] (Movie) (if you want to shoot a movie). - About three seconds after you press the shutter button or [●] (Movie) button, the camera will go into standby.
+This will cause the self-timer icon "♥" to change from flashing to blue. - 9.
+Facing the camera, move your hand or perform some other movement in the vicinity of the () (start self-timer) icon on the monitor screen.
 When the camera detects movement near the icon, it will automatically shoot an image. - To stop movie recording, press [●] (Movie) again.

 - After shooting a snapshot, the camera will return to standby.
-Any one of the following will cancel a Motion Shutter operation. - Shooting 30 Motion Shutter snapshots - Pressing the shutter button during standby - Tilting the monitor screen - Rotating the camera - The camera's Sleep function and Auto Power Off function are disabled during Motion Shutter standby. - The Motion Shutter may not operate properly when there is little difference between the subject and the background of the icon, or when the subject is located far away from the camera. - (preview icon) will appear on the monitor screen when a snapshot is shot.
-When the camera detects movement in the vicinity of the preview icon, it will display the image that was shot for three seconds. - "National Tracking" cannot be selected for the AF area setting while shooting with the Motion Shutter.
-If "National Tracking" is selected in another mode, selecting the Motion Shutter will cause the AF area setting to change to "National Spot" (page 112). - You cannot shoot a snapshot by pressing the shutter button while movie recording is in progress (Snapshot In Movie).
+Any one of the following will cancel a Motion Shutter operation. - Shooting 30 Motion Shutter snapshots - Pressing the shutter button during standby - Tilting the monitor screen - Rotating the camera - The Motion Shutter may not operate properly when there is little difference between the subject and the background of the icon, or when the subject is located far away from the camera. - (preview icon) will appear on the monitor screen when a snapshot is shot.
+When the camera detects movement in the vicinity of the preview icon, it will display the image that was shot for three seconds. - "In Tracking" cannot be selected for the AF area setting while shooting with the Motion Shutter.
+If "In Tracking" is selected in another mode, selecting the Motion Shutter will cause the AF area setting to change to "In Spot" (page 107). - You cannot shoot a snapshot by pressing the shutter button while movie recording is in progress (Snapshot In Movie).